Koberek/Greenhouse/README.md

 My project is to control a small greenhouse.
 10ft x 10ft x 7.5 tall arch.
 9 tempreature sensors.
 5 sensors reading soil temp(1 through 5).
 Sensor 6 is Purge Water temp.
 Sensor 7 is GreenHouse temp.
 Sensor 8 is Outside Air temp.
 Sensor 9 is EXTRA

-THESE files were written for the ADAFRUIT Metro M4 WiFi.
+THESE files are for the ADAFRUIT Metro M4 WiFi.
 This should work on the Arduino boards but may not compile without considerable changes to WiFi and NTP functions.
+I did not write any of the libraries code.
+I just assembled the libraries and functions to suit my needs.

 FUTURE work is to add a timer and reduce the frequency of NTP calls to get time.